Gold vs. Bitcoin: Where Should You Put Your Money?

 • Gold stands above Bitcoin in terms of intrinsic value, wealth preservation, industrial application, and performance during market downturns.

-Carthage vs. Rome; Bitcoin vs. Gold
+Carthage and Rome; Bitcoin and Gold

 In 218 BC, Hannibal of Carthage marched his army of men, cavalry, and war elephants through the Alps to attack Rome on its own soil, launching one of the greatest military feats in history and laying the groundwork for an equally great “underdog” allegory for challenging the incumbent.